RIDE MORE. WAIT LESS. SPEED PAST THE LINES WITH FAST LANE!

 - Guests with a cervical collar, neck brace, broken collar bone, full arm cast, braced arm cast, or full leg cast are not permitted to ride.

-- Guests with any type of prosthesis should not ride unless they can ensure the device is properly secured and will remain in place during the ride.
+- Guests with any type of arm prosthesis should not ride unless they can ensure the device is properly secured and will remain in place during the ride.
 Leg and/or foot prosthetics are not permitted on this ride.
 Guests with any leg prosthesis must consult with Guest Services prior to waiting in line or riding.

 - Alternate access is available at the ride exit to the left.
 Riders will have to take several steps, on their own or with the assistance of a companion, and be capable of elevating themselves up into the seat.

 - Please do not use the ride restraints for support while entering and exiting, as they will shift.